 Today's Musings, History & Folklore

-The friendly elves associated with Santa are a recent invention and have little to do with elves of Celtic folklore, who were sinister beings believed to menace livestock and people with illness.
-The term "Elfshot" or "elf-shot" was a medical condition believed to be caused by invisible elves shooting invisible arrows at a person or animal, causing sudden shooting pains localised to a particular area of the body.
-It was also the Scottish term for neolithic flint arrowheads (thought to be from the elves' arrows) which were used in the Highlands an amulet or cure for protection from elf shot conditions.
+The friendly elves associated with Santa are a recent invention and have little to do with elves of Celtic folklore, who were sinister beings believed to relish menacing livestock and inducing illness and general malaise in people.
+The term "elf-shot" was a recognized medical condition believed to have been caused by invisible elves shooting their invisible arrows at a person or animal, causing sudden shooting pains.
+It was also a Scottish term for neolithic flint arrowheads (thought to be from the elves' arrows) which were used in the Highlands as an amulet as a cure or protection from "elf shot." 🎄🎅☃️🎁

 Chasing an Elf

 The friendly elves who assist Santa Claus in his duties are a relatively recent cultural invention.